saastechacademy/foundation/udm/beginner/party.md

-Introduction to Apache OFBiz Party Data Model
+Introduction to Party Data Model

-Apache OFBiz offers a flexible, robust framework for managing complex business relationships.
-Central to this framework is the Party data model.
 This document provides an overview of this model, focusing on its core entities - Party, Person, and PartyGroup - and their applications in representing various business relationships.
 Additionally, we will delve into Party Roles, contact mechanisms, and their purposes.
 Finally, we provide sample JSON data for a Person as a Customer and a PartyGroup as a Supplier.
 Party Data Model Overview

 Entities